Students of BEES

 There is a long association between the various departments and units in what is now the School of Biological Earth and Environmental Sciences (BEES) and the Departments of Archaeology and Geography, who make-up the School of the Human Environment (SHE).
 Over the years students at all levels of study from both schools have benefited greatly from this interdisciplinary approach to teaching and research.
-The recently established BA in Geographical and Archaeological Sciences, having a strong biological and earth science focus, provides opportunity to further strengthen these links.
+The BA in Geographical and Archaeological Sciences, having a strong biological and earth science focus, provides opportunity to further strengthen these links.

 |Schedule of Modules

-Those outlined in bold are particularly suited to Environmental and Earth Science students.
+The following outlined in bold are particularly suited to Environmental and Earth Science students.

 - AR2037 Introduction to Environmental Archaeology (5 credits)